Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Magic Knights of The Old Kingdom of Reinen are great when it comes to patching themselves up physically.
 It’s not quite so easy when it comes down to fixing emotional damage.

-During her tenth meeting today, surrounded by a bunch of bright-faced, surface-level, not-even-as-old-as-a-hundred ass-biscuit board members, she finally has an internalized, miniature “moment” of disgust.
-They all interpret this charity for their benefit, and for the issues they don’t care about, or don’t relate to them?
+During her tenth meeting today, surrounded by a bunch of bright-faced, surface-level, not-even-as-old-as-a-hundred two-faced board members, she finally has an internalized, miniature “moment” of disgust.
+They all interpret this charity for their benefit.
+For the issues they don’t care about, or don’t relate to them?
 They’ll manage it for favors, lobbyists, and perks.

 If it were up to her, there wouldn’t be much of that, or much of any of this at all, really.
-She’s all for helping those less fortunate out, but that rarely actually takes the form of a new park, and far more often looks like sending people to school.
+Of course she’s for helping those less fortunate out, but that rarely takes the form of a new park, and far more often looks like sending people to school in her mind.
 She closes her eyes briefly, realizing how she might even disagree with herself depending on the time of day and the amount of alcohol she’s consumed.
 It all seems to be a never-ending curse of not knowing what really is the right thing to do.
-Meeo didn’t, she’s sure, and Meeo knew everything; so why would she?
+Meeo didn’t, she’s sure, and Meeo basically knew everything; so why would she?

 Her gray eyes, constantly displaying a state of bemused, sarcastic fatalism, glances over one board member after another.